 - Time Estimate: 1 hour

-In the summer the trail is incredibly busy during the weekend days so try and go during the weekday if possible.
+The trail is hectic in the summer during the weekend days, so try and go during the weekday if possible.

 - Length: 4.3 km

 In the summer, you can take the “hard” or “easy” trail with the hard trail passing by a waterfall ( not to worry, it’s not that difficult).
 The easier trail follows a long path with mild elevation gain the whole way.

 At 4 km in length and only 233-meter elevation gain.
 During the summer weekend days, this trail is insanely busy.
 It’s best to go on a midweek day in the early morning or towards sunset if you try to stay away from the crowds.